com-lihaoyi/utest/readme.md

 libraryDependencies += "com.lihaoyi" %% "utest" % "0.3.1"
 ```

-Add the following to your `built.sbt` and you can immediately begin defining and running tests programmatically.
+Add the following to your `build.sbt` and you can immediately begin defining and running tests programmatically.
 [Continue reading](#defining-and-running-a-test-suite) to see how to define and run your test suites, or jump to [Running tests with SBT](#running-tests-with-sbt) to find out how to mark and run your test suites from the SBT console.

 Defining and Running a Test Suite
 =================================